[vc_row][vc_column][vc_column_text]What is Model United Nations?

 What is included in my registration fees?

-- Digital Certificate of Participation and digital badges of honour for outstanding delegates
+- Digital certificate of participation and digital badges of honour for outstanding delegates

-- Some surprise gifts for delegates par excellence.
+- Surprise gifts for delegates par excellence